zhumazhenis/Classifier/README.md

 8.)
 Project is too big and there are some parts of source files that I do not understand.
 But, for this project it does not need to understand all parts of source files.

 9.)
-The project is also concerns math as we need to deal with probability and matrices.
+The project also concerns math as we need to deal with probability and matrices.

 10.)
 BENG 146 Programming for engineers course: I covers C++ and Java.
 See BENG146_course_specification.pdf file.